List of accompaniments to french fries: Canada

 In Canada, French fries are the main component of a dish called poutine, a mixture of French fries with fresh cheese curds, covered with a hot gravy (usually), hot chicken sauce (much less common), or chicken BBQ sauce (rarely).
 This dish was invented in rural Quebec in the late 1950s and is now popular in many parts of the country and is served at many fast-food chains.
 Several Québécois communities claim to be the birthplace of poutine.
 A variant, "disco fries", may be found in the Northeastern United States, notably in New Jersey.

 In Newfoundland, "chips, dressing and gravy" (referred to by outsiders as "Newfie fries") comprise French fries topped with "dressing" (turkey stuffing made with summer savory) and gravy.
 Another variation consists of topping the French fries with either ground beef, hot dogs, dressing and cheese and topped with gravy.
 Yet another Newfoundland recipe called a "mess" (compare with "poutine") consists of fries, gravy, dressing, and wieners.

-In Prince Edward Island, "fries with the works" (or FWTW as it is some times called) is a combination of French fries, fried hamburger, fried onions, gravy (usually beef), peas, and optionally mushrooms.
+In Prince Edward Island, "fries with the works" (or FWTW as it is sometimes called) is a combination of French fries, fried hamburger, fried onions, gravy (usually beef), peas, and optionally mushrooms.
 Other common toppings include green onions, tomatoes, carrots, sour cream, and grated cheese.

 In the Ottawa Valley, french fries are sold from trucks known as "chip wagons," and fries are available topped with melted butter.
 It is also customary for the server to allow the customer to add seasonings like salt, pepper, and vinegar halfway through filling the container.